Skip to main content

 This new case does not mean that the withdrawal of each and every concession is likely to be shot down.
 It does mean that landlords should give more thought to the appropriateness of a side letter.
 Where a side letter is appropriate, greater care should be taken in drafting to reduce the risk of future withdrawal being attacked for being a penalty.
 Tenants’ solicitors can cite the case in seeking reasonable amendments to the terms of the side letter.

-For further advice, please contact commercial property partner John Gillette.
+For further advice, please contact commercial real estate partner John Gillette.

 Note: This article is not legal advice; it provides information of general interest about current legal issues.